ChristianTPW/Transparent-Upgradeable-Proxy/article.md

 ### Storage Collision

 Storage collision caused by change of storage layout which can make the data overwritten or corrupt.
-This could lead to loss of fund and make the contract not usable.
-Prevention could be done by making sure the storage layout is kept the same as the previous version by not changing or deleting any existing state variable, adding new state variable must be done after declaration of state variable from the previous version.
+This could lead to loss of funds and make the contract not usable.
+Prevention could be done by making sure the storage layout is kept the same as the previous version by not changing or deleting any existing state variable, adding a new state variable must be done after declaration of state variable from the previous version.

 ### Unsecured Access Control

-Proxy contract and Proxy Admin contract both have their own access control, incorrect access control could caused a proxy upgrade called by malicious user.
+Proxy contract and Proxy Admin contract both have their own access control, incorrect access control could cause a proxy upgrade called by a malicious user.
 A correct access control must also be given to a correct Proxy Admin contract or the Proxy contract won't be able to invoke upgrade.
-This problem is already taken care of by the OpenZeppelin's library it is recommended to not change the default template.
+This problem is already taken care of by the OpenZeppelin's library, it is recommended to not change the default template.

 ## Setting Up Transparent Upgradeable Proxy